 “We need to get back to our bread and butter,” said Marine Commandant James F. Amos, who has developed a plan to slim the force down to 186,800 from its present 202,000.

 That’s good news for a gritty force that has distinguished itself as the most willing fighters in a U.S. military that’s constantly struggling to prevent its technical prowess from eclipsing the need for mano-a-mano combat supremacy.
-The Marine casualty rate in Afghanistan and Iraq is the highest of any U.S. armed service due to its aggressive pursuit of the enemy.
-Its 4.28% injury rate compares with 2.75 percent for the Army, according to an AP report.
+The Marine casualty rate in Afghanistan and Iraq is the highest of any U.S. armed service due to its aggressive pursuit of the enemy. , according to an AP report.

 The Marine Corps is comprised overwhelmingly of members of the 99 Percent, who are motivated by their desire to advance the greater good of the United States.
 Their willingness to sacrifice on behalf of their fellow Americans is diametrically opposed to the “greed is good” philosophy of the 1 Percent, which has enriched itself at the expense of its fellow Americans the past 30 years and routinely overcharges Marines and their families for stateside housing.

 The Devil Dogs started out as a light force of foot soldiers who were permanently stationed aboard ships, so that naval forces could take enemy land and ships, rather than just bombard them.